svanderbleek/twpgtwp/README.md

 > Hennessy & Patterson (2019) predict a “Cambrian explosion” of domainspecific computer architectures in the next decade.
 They point out the need for domain-specific programming languages and related compiler technology.
 This was also evident to Lattner et al. (2021), who developed MLIR as a compiler infrastructure better suited to build domain-specific compilers in the upcoming “golden age” of computer architecture, hardware accelerators, programming languages and optimizing compilers

+> From the “weird machine” point of view, every input is a program, so long as it causes state changes in the system that consumes it.
+This view of input is, of course, standard in computation theory: a Turing Machine in of itself merely holds potential computing power until it presented with some input to drive it.

 ## Soup